lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 It seems like the probability asymptotes to 0.5 as the plane size increases...

-Our data is looking abit scarce, let's try doing the same experiement for another few hundred years and and a larger assortment of plane sizes...
+Our data is looking abit scarce, let's try doing the same experiment for another few hundred years and a larger assortment of plane sizes...

-- The larger assortment of plane sizes will make the pattern more obious to see
+- The larger assortment of plane sizes will make the pattern more obvious to see
 - The larger number of years will reduce the standard deviation for each point by a factor of the square root of the ratio increase

 ```python